Baby Ear Piercing: What’s Safe & What’s Not

 Who Should Pierce Your Baby’s Ears?

-Traditionally, parents get their baby’s ears pierced by a local vendor or a family jeweller, but you can go the other route as well.
+Traditionally, parents get newborn ear piercing done by a local vendor or a family jeweller, but you can go the other route as well.
 You can ask your child’s paediatrician or dermatologist to pierce your child’s ears.
 You may also seek recommendations from your close friends and relatives for the place they got their child’s ears pierced from.

 It is best to get your baby’s ears pierced from a hygienic place such as a doctor’s clinic, a body piercing parlour, or an expert.